Recent Event Highlights

 - To review presentations from external experts such as the Health & Safety Executive on possible future issues or areas of interest with a view to their inclusion in future Technical Forums.

-Sean is Chairman of the Onshore Panel of the Pipeline Industries Guild.
+Sean is Chair of the Onshore Panel of the Pipeline Industries Guild.

-Sean has been involved with the Guild for over five years and is a previous past Chairman of the Utilities Group.
+Sean has been involved with the Guild for over five years and is a previous past Chair of the Utilities Group.

 Sean is a Fellow of the ICE and a Tehcnical Director of pipelines for Jacobs Civil Engineering.